Want a new guitar amp that’s suitable for heavy riffing, and high gain lead tones?

 There’s no power soak functionality but you can still play the amp at fairly low volumes.
 The controls aren’t “all or nothing” type controls.
 Although, there are lunchbox 5150’s available (more on those in a moment).

-Overall, the 5150 Mk3 (50-watt version), offers more tonal options than you might expect, some great features, and a better price point than some of it’s rivals.
+Overall, the 5150 Mk3 (50-watt version), offers more tonal options than you might expect, some great features, and a better price point than most of it’s rivals.

 Wattage: 50 watts